tnevolin/FO2FairPlay/README.md

 Most non combat skills reach their max usefulness at around 100%.
 Combat skills are already almost perfect at 200% which is what normal game pace without grinding provides anyway.
 I have tightened the SP cost to make player cherish every point and be mindful of their character specialization and not to become jack-of-all-trades.

-* Skill cost is based on point spent.
+* Skill cost is based on points *spent*.
 Thus eliminating skill cost exploits.
 * Average stats character should end up with all initial skills at about 25%.
-* Any following spent 25% increment cost by one.
+* First 25% skill increase cost 1 SP each.
+Any following 25% skill increase increment SP cost by one.

 #### Skill cost based on SP *spent* (not current level)